Search: 1263 results

 So, after they had eaten, Jesus said to Simon Peter, "Simon, son of John, do you really love me more than these [other disciples do]?"
 Peter answered Him, "Yes, Lord, you know that I love you."
 [Note: Since two different Greek words for "love" are used in this conversation, some scholars see a distinction in their meaning.
 See Butler, Vol. II, pp. 453-457 for a discussion of these views].
 Jesus replied to him, "[Then] feed my lambs."

-"In most solemn truth I tell you that whereas, when you were young, you used to put on your girdle and walk whichever way you chose, when you have grown old you will stretch out your arms and some one else will put a girdle round you and carry you where you have no wish to go."
+"Feed my sheep," said Jesus.
+"In solemn truth I tell you that when you were young, you used to put on your own girdle, and walk wherever you wished; but when you grow old you will stretch out your hands for some one to gird you, and carry you where you do not wish to go."

 When they were arrived there, they went up into an upper room, where Peter, John, James, Andrew, Philip, Thomas, Bartholomew, Matthew, James the son of Alpheus, Simon the Zelot, and Judas the brother of James used to resort,